Thanksgiving feast for $20: Target leads budget-friendly holiday meal boxes

 Walmart – $49.69 for meal for eight

-In October, Walmart also officially launched its Thanksgiving meal, which serves up to eight people and costs less than seven dollars a person, according to a press release.
+In October, Walmart also officially launched its Thanksgiving meal, which serves up to eight people and costs less than seven dollars a person, according to the chian.
 Customers can order the entire spread for Thanksgiving dinner on Walmart’s website, with all 29 featured items retailing for $49.69.

 Ingredients include a whole turkey, sweet potatoes, cream of mushroom soup, corn muffin mix, fresh celery, and fried onions.
 This will be available long after Thanksgiving, as customers can purchase this bundle up until December 24.